containers/toolbox/doc/toolbox-run.1.md

 **--release** RELEASE, **-r** RELEASE

-Run command inside a toolbox container for a different operating system RELEASE than the host.
+Run command inside a Toolbx container for a different operating system RELEASE than the host.

 ## EXIT STATUS